[This article is based on my invited talk at the A2M Internet Architecture and AI Technology Summit, Turing Large Model Technology Session.]

 The interaction between Agents and the world can be divided into three levels:

 The first level is real-time voice calls.
-We at Pine AI have already matured relatively well at this level.
+We at Pine AI have already achieved relative maturity at this level.
 The input speed of the voice modality is about 15 to 50 tokens per second, which still poses a challenge for real-time output for most LLMs, thus requiring the fast and slow thinking engineering methods we mentioned earlier.

 The second level is operating graphical interfaces.
 This is more difficult than voice because it involves visual modality input, with each screenshot potentially containing nearly 2000 tokens.
 Our exploration at this level has also reached the industry-leading level.
 When handling complex tasks such as writing emails and booking flights, the completion rate is close to 100%, far exceeding most open-source browser operation frameworks on the market.
 Moreover, once proficient, the operation speed is also many times faster than them.